Review

 Check before ordering

-Full-sole canvas for beginners.
+Full-sole leather for beginners.
 Use Capezio's chart.
 Drawstring may need modification before first class.

 Check at Capezio